 Liquidity risks play a relatively minor role in maturities of more than one year, due to the short-term structure of our business.
 There was a significant surplus of liquidity during the year due to continued very high client deposits.
-This surplus was invested in highly liquid, short-term bonds (issued primarily by German states and development banks) or deposited with the Bundesbank, in accordance with our strategy.
+The high level of our deposits, which generate pleasing margins on the income side, continues to be attributable to extensive USD deposits from the shipping segment, a stable client base in wealth management and general growth in operating business.
+This surplus was invested in highly liquid, bonds with short or medium terms (issued primarily by German states and development banks) or deposited with the Bundesbank, in accordance with our strategy.
 Some of the securities are deposited with the Deutsche Bundesbank as collateral, which would guarantee a large refinancing facility with the European Central Bank in the event of an unexpected liquidity requirement.
-The free credit line with the Deutsche Bundesbank amounted to €1.2 billion at 31.12.2023 (1.0 billion).
+The free credit line with the Deutsche Bundesbank amounted to €1.1 billion at 31.12.2024 (1.2 billion).
 We expect our liquidity situation to remain extremely comfortable in the new financial year.